Meet The Team

 As Deputy Editor, I assist the Editor with the production of the magazine.
 I help section editors in editing and creating Orbital Magazine whilst also helping organise content, reviewing material, designing and coming up with ideas for articles and features.
 I am a point of contact to help anyone who needs advice or has any questions about getting involved with the magazine.

-Maria Green and Shay Gray
+Maria Green and we’re recruiting!

 As the News Editor and Deputy Editor, we ensure there is a regular output of news stories, both online and in print.
 We edit, draft and initiate News stories for the magazine, whether these are events occurring on campus, in the local area, or even on a national and global scale.
 While our role is to edit the News articles sent in to us by Orbital journalists and provide feedback, sometimes we don’t receive enough content from others, so it is then our responsibility to write stories to fill the magazine.
 We also work with journalists and the Head of Photography to ensure there is photography for every article.

 Natasha Phillips and Izzy Swanson

 The comment section is dedicated to opinion, debate and commentary on important and often divisive topics.
 As editors, we help journalists in our section to create thought-provoking content and hone their critique and journalistic tone.

 The job of the Features Editors is both to write feature articles, and more importantly, to encourage other students to write for the features section as well!
 We read through all the articles we’re sent and if necessary offer advice on any areas that might need amending.
 The articles themselves can be on a wide range of subjects – not necessarily to do with the university – you have the freedom to write about whatever you are passionate about!
 We will help you every step of the way and answer any potential questions you might have.
 Happy writing!